Museum studies, memory studies, dissensus, political subjectivity, and cultural policy

 His dissertation, titled "Remembering Democracy", looks at the ways that several newly opened Activist history and culture museums in the United States and Canada navigate the spaces between history/memory and past/present to open up new possibilities for politics.

-He currently serves as a Graduate Lecturer for the Cultural Studies Department and the School of Integrative Studies.
+From 2017-2021, he served as a Graduate Teaching Assistant for the Cultural Studies Department and the School of Integrative Studies.

 CULT 320: Globalization and Culture